#WHAT MURDA?!?!

 “Thank you, Arcanist.”

 Trevelyan performed a little curtsy.
-She could’ve sworn she heard a couple of claps, among the crowd.
+She could’ve sworn she heard a couple of claps, amongst the crowd.
 Green recruits who’d never seen magic with their own eyes, likely—bar the great glowing whack of it in the sky, of course.

 Cullen returned to them, and presented the shield to the soldier from whom he’d taken it.
 The man accepted it with almost holy reverence, tentative of the heat that remained within.

 “Do you understand?”
-Cullen questioned.
+Cullen asked.

-“Yes, Ser.” the soldier sputtered.
+“Yes, Ser,” the soldier sputtered.

 “Would you like to try?”